Josh Jung Player Props: Rangers vs. Cardinals

 Josh Jung At The Plate

-- Jung leads Texas with 65 hits, batting .293 this season with 24 extra-base hits.

-- Among qualified hitters in MLB play, he ranks 20th in batting average, 64th in on-base percentage, and 17th in slugging.
+- Among the qualified hitters, he ranks 21st in batting average, while his on-base percentage ranks 66th and he is 18th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.